Marc-Pierre-Barbier/gitHooks/README.md

 # windows
-you need to add a proxy hook that call this script with python
+you need to have python3.exe accecible from you path